Taking money from your pension plan soon? Here's what to think about

 • Take a guaranteed income for life – also called an annuity

-• Take a flexible income as and when you need to – often called ‘pension drawdown’.
-If you choose this option, you will need to decide how to invest the money that you are leaving in your pension plan
+• Take a flexible income or lump sums, as and when you need to – often called ‘drawdown’.
+With this option you normally get to take 25% of your pension pot tax free, but we’ll cover this in more detail later on.
+If you choose this option, you’ll also need to decide how to invest the money that you’re leaving in your pension plan

-• Take it in lump sums or all in one go – you choose to take some or all your money at once.
+• Take it all in one go – you choose to take all your money at once.
 You should carefully consider how much income tax you may pay if choosing this option

 • Or mix your options